Fan2Shrek/salair/frontend/content/terms-sales.en.md

 ## 3. Pricing

-Prices are shown in euros, inclusive of all taxes (VAT).:brSalair may update prices at any time, with prior notice to subscribers.
+Prices are shown in euros, inclusive of all taxes (VAT).

+Salair may update prices at any time, with prior notice to subscribers.

 ## 4. Payment

-Payment is made securely by credit card via Stripe.:brSubscriptions renew automatically unless cancelled by the user before the renewal date.
+Payment is made securely by credit card via Stripe.

+Subscriptions renew automatically unless cancelled by the user before the renewal date.

 ## 5. Right of withdrawal